 I got this idea of putting baby Jackson’s name on the wall from HGTV photos and Pinterest.
 Yes, I know Jackson won’t be able to read, but who cares?!
 It’s super cute and helped us really stick to a baby name because these letters weren’t cheap.
 Once the name was up…that was it!

 Then came the fun part!
 The dresser, changing table, and pictures.
-This is where I struggled the most because I didn’t want to be one of those parents that spent an arm and a leg on their child’s nursery.
+I ended up getting a chair too which I initially forgot all about before realizing that it was one of the most important pieces of all as it would be where I would feed Jackson every day.
+At first, I was thinking of style only and really wanted a sedie trasparenti (transparent chair to you and me), I just think they look fantastic, but I soon realized that a rocking chair might be more practical as it would help to send him to sleep.
+I didn’t want to be one of those parents that spent an arm and a leg on their child’s nursery.
 I started out with the best of intentions.
 I searched bargain brands, Target, WalMart, Babies R Us, and Amazon.
 My original plan was to spend no more than $1k on baby Jackson’s furniture (including the crib).
 I failed…miserably!
 I became one of “those” parents who started thinking their child needed environmentally-sustainable furniture and started looking more at design than price tags.
 I did learn that you don’t need much for the room, however!
 This revelation came as the bill increased!

 I spent the most time trying to find horizontal-striped curtains.
 And of course because I was looking for them, they were no where to be found.
 I really tried to find items that made the room stand out and thought the best way to do this was to have some sort of design on the curtains.
 Although I was convinced it was too girly at first, I opted for the polka dot curtains and got a really good deal on these…I’m actually pretty happy with how they turned out.